Q: What changes have you experienced since your official debut as a high school student in Tokyo one year ago, and now as a professional?

 Q, you mentioned communication with the side back players, but is there anything you learn from the play of players in the same position?

-A, it is interesting to watch players who fight in the top team smoothly pass the ball.
-I want to play soccer like that when I enter, so I am reviewing the opening game and learning about the movements of each player and the relationship between the side back and the wing.
+A, the players competing in the top team pass the ball smoothly, and it’s interesting to watch.
+I want to play that kind of soccer when I get on the field, so I review the opening match and study each player’s movements as well as the relationship between the side backs and wingers.

 Q: Are there any other challenges in your play, Arai-san?

-When I was in high school, I often dribbled from my own half, but my playing style has changed and I have increased the number of one-touch and two-touch plays.
-I am struggling because I did not play like that when I was in high school, so I feel that it is my current challenge.
-I want to smoothly pass the ball using one-touch and two-touch plays in my own half, and be able to dribble in the opponent's area, which is my strength.
+A: When I was in high school, I often dribbled from my own half, but my playing style has changed, and now I use one-touch and two-touch passes more frequently.
+Since I didn’t play that way in high school, I’m struggling with it, and I see it as a current challenge for myself.
+I want to smoothly circulate the ball in my own half using one-touch and two-touch passes, and be able to dribble with my own strengths inside the opponent’s area.

 Q: Speaking of your strengths, what do you think is the aspect where you are stronger than other players?

-I think I am good at making one-on-one moves on the side and crossing after cutting in, so I want to make plays that lead to goals when I enter the game while sharing that with my teammates.
+A, I think I am good at one-on-one challenges on the side and crossing after cutting inside, so I want to share that with my teammates and make plays that lead to goals when I get into a match.

 Q: Including your off time, are there any players you often communicate with and are close to?

-Recently, I have been spending a lot of time with Shuto ABE and Kuryu MATSUKI.
-They take care of me and take me out to eat.
-Since Matsuki is not participating in national team activities right now, I am with Abe almost every day.
+A: Recently, I have been spending a lot of time with Shuto ABE and Kuryu MATSUKI.
+They have been very kind to me, taking me out to meals and such.
+Since MATSUKI is currently away on national team duties, I am with ABE almost every day.

 Q: I also see you practicing with two other players, but it seems that Arai-san has a strong impression of practicing one-on-one with the coach.
 Do you approach the coach yourself?